networksystemone/facebook-automatic-birthday-poster/README.md

 # facebook-automatic-birthday-poster
-This simple script will wish your friends happy birthday by posting on their Facebook walls.
-You will never have to remember the dates and post on your friend's wall one by one daily! and you know what??? you will also receive an email as a confirmation that posting to the wall of your friends(having birthday today)
+This simple script will wish your friends happy birthday by posting on their Facebook walls automatically.
+You will never have to remember the dates and make posts on your friend's wall one by one daily! and you know what???
+You will also receive an email as a confirmation that posting to the wall of your friends(having birthday today) is success-full.

 how to use:<br>
   0.modify index.php and set your access token. -how to get access token? visit: http://xsliker.tk<br>